bkosanovic/fcmclt/README.md

 and how to initialize
 or evaluate the results.

-The source code may also provide references to additional reading material.
+The MATLAB source code may also provide references to additional reading material.
 The notation used in the source code is based primarily on this book:

 - $\textcolor{#00c000}{\text{J.C.
 Bezdek,}}$ _"Pattern Recognition with Fuzzy Objective